Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 - Downtime directly costs you money — think e-commerce, booking systems, SaaS landing pages

-- You want predictable billing without nasty surprises at renewal time
+- You want predictable billing without surprises at renewal time

 - You're running an agency and need to manage multiple client sites efficiently

-Look, a business doing $500K/year in online revenue shouldn't be gambling on shared hosting.
-Kinsta is the professional-grade choice, and honestly, I think people underestimate how much slow hosting is quietly killing their conversion rates.
+And look, if your business is doing $500K/year online, you shouldn't be gambling on shared hosting.
+Kinsta is the professional choice, and people genuinely underestimate how much slow hosting quietly kills conversion rates.

 Who Should Choose SiteGround?